unhackathon/website/springboard-projects/android.md

 So now that we have a basic app, lets see how we can manage users and authentication and other cool stuff

 To do all this, we are going to use this magical library called Parse API.

 ### Setting up the Parse SDK

 So first of, you need to download the Parse SDK, so go https://parse.com/docs/downloads and download the latest Android SDK.
-Save the zip file and drag it into the 'libs' folder of your Android Studio Project. and add the following line to your build.gradle dependencies
+Save the zip file, unzip it and drag the Parse SDL jar into the 'libs' folder of your Android Studio Project. and add the following line to your build.gradle dependencies

 {% highlight java %}
      compile 'com.parse.bolts:bolts-android:1.+'